orassayag/javascript-learning/README.md

 Clone the application to your computer.
 Steps to view the solution:
 1. Open server application on IDE (I use VSCode).
-2. Terminal: npm i
+2. In the terminal: npm i
 3. In the terminal: npm start

 READ THE FOLLOWING SETTINGS BEFORE YOU BEGIN:

 -Instructions & How to use:
-In terminal: npm start
+In the terminal: npm start

 Happy testing! :)